Watchmaker Glossary

 Pallets

-It may just as well be the two levers of the rod against which the counter wheel abuts, thus maintaining the oscillations of the foliot, or the parts of the anchor (steel, ruby or sapphire) which come into contact with the escape wheel.
+It could be the two levers of the rod against which the meeting wheel abuts, thus maintaining the oscillations of the foliot, as well as the parts of the anchor (in steel, ruby or sapphire) which come into play. contact with the escape wheel.

 Pantograph

-Based on "a simple set of levers proportioned so that one end of the system reproduces exactly the movements of the other end by reducing or amplifying them", the pantograph is defined, according to JC Nicolet, as a machine allowing "to make shaped hollows in watch plates, by reproducing a model called the "patronne".
-The "Dubail" copy lathe is just an industrial version.
+Based on "a simple set of levers proportioned so that one end of the system exactly reproduces the movements of the other end by reducing or amplifying them", the pantograph is defined, according to JC Nicolet, as a machine allowing "of effector of shaped hollows in the plates of watches, by reproduction of a model called "patronne".
+The "Dubail" copying lathe is only an industrial version.

 Parachute